Viking Medallions and Pendants

 Iduna

 #5117; Iduna bringing the golden apples of health and youthfulness.
-My mother, who is ninety years of age, wears one of these and she golfs or bowls depending on the season.
+My mother, who was in her 90's, wore one of these and golfed two or three times a week in the Summer. .
 Of course your mileage may be different.
+It's about 2" tall including the loop.

 Click here for an